mozilla/taar/README.md

 TAAR uses miniconda and a enviroment.yml file to manage versioning.

-To update versions, edit the enviroment.yml with the new dependency you need.
+To update versions, edit the `enviroment.yml` with the new dependency you need then run `make conda_update`.

 If you are unfamiliar with using conda, see the [official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for reference.